TRetraint/RSI_Trading_Bot/README.md

 <p align="center">
   <img src="imgs/Backtest_Result_ETH.png"/>
 </p>
 so the strategy loses with nearly $134 in losses over 2 weeks.
 Being a simple strategy, this is not surprising.
-I will now try to find a viable strategy that I will test on a several pairs of the same strategy.
+I will now try to find a viable strategy that I will test on a several pairs.